taoshihan1991/go-fly/readme.md

     });

 ```
+### Important Notice
+The use of this project for illegal or non-compliant purposes, including but not limited to viruses, trojans, pornography, gambling, fraud, prohibited items, counterfeit products, false information, cryptocurrencies, and financial violations, is strictly prohibited.

+This project is intended solely for personal learning and testing purposes.
+Any commercial use or illegal activities are explicitly forbidden!!!

 ### Copyright Notice
 This project provides full-featured code but is intended ​​only for personal demonstration and testing​​.
 Commercial use is strictly prohibited.